 The layout of the building incorporates a courtyard space which provides aspect over amenity space; this design not only contributes towards sustainable development environmentally, it also provides a more pleasant living space, whilst increasing safety and security through natural surveillance for the students.
 The development is a great success and is fully booked with students at a premium rent.

-Liberty Living is one of the largest student accommodation providers in the United Kingdom and is one of the longest-standing and most highly regarded owners and operators in the sector.
+Liberty Living is one of the largest student accommodation providers in the United Kingdom, with a highly reputable presence and longevity within the Student residential sector.

-Established in 2000, it was acquired by Canada Pension Plan Investment Board in March 2015 as a vehicle for further expansion in this asset class.
-Liberty Living has invested over £400 million in its student accommodation portfolio in the last 12 months and manages a portfolio of nearly 20,000 beds in 48 residences in 19 cities.
-Since 2010, Lewis & Hickey have been working with Liberty Living as their key architects assisting in the design and development for Liberty Living’s expanding portfolio.
+Established in 2000, it was acquired by Canada Pension Plan Investment Board in March 2015 as a catalyst for further expansion in this asset class.
+Liberty Living has invested substantially in its student accommodation portfolio in the last 12 months and manages a portfolio of nearly 25,000 beds in 51 UK residences in 21 cities.
+Since 2010, Lewis and Hickey have been working with Liberty Living as their key architects assisting in the design and development for Liberty Living’s expanding portfolio.

 To read more about Liberty Living click here